-=Note When filing your Form IL-1065, include only forms and schedules required to support your return.
-Send correspondence separately to
+Note ■ When filing your Form IL-1065, include only forms and schedules required to support your return.
+Schedule B, Partners' or Shareholders' Identification, must to be completed and attached to all Form IL-1065 filings.
+Send correspondence separately to:

 ILLINOIS DEPARTMENT OF REVENUE TAXPAYER CORRESPONDENCE PO BOX 19044 SPRINGFIELD IL 62794-9044